eaglewarrior/30-Days-of-Code/README.md

 ## Day 8
 Made progress in Lesson 5 of Intel Edge AI foundational course & started learning GO from coursera

+## Day 9
+Completed 50% of BigQuery For Data Analysis path in GCP and 50% of Cloud Engineering  of GCP